climlab/climlab/docs/source/tutorial.rst

 Tutorials
 =========

+For a comprehensive set of climlab usage examples embeded within lecture notes on climate science, see Brian's online textbook `The Climate Laboratory <https://brian-rose.github.io/ClimateLaboratoryBook/>`_.

-Below is a collection of Jupyter notebooks giving example climlab usage.
+Below is a older collection of Jupyter notebooks giving example climlab usage.
 These notebooks are based on classroom material developed by Brian Rose at the University at Albany.

-*WARNING, many of these may be out of date.*
+*WARNING, many of these may be out of date.
+You're probably better off looking at the Climate Laboratory book!*

-For a more comprehensive set of examples lecture notes, see Brian's online textbook `The Climate Laboratory <https://brian-rose.github.io/ClimateLaboratoryBook/>`_.

 The notebooks can be viewed on `nbviewer <http://nbviewer.jupyter.org>`_ through the links below.
 If you want to run the code yourself, these notes are all available as Jupyter *.ipynb files in the ``courseware`` directory of the `climlab source <https://github.com/brian-rose/climlab>`_.